-Sl.
-No. Program Duration Eligibility 1 Bachelor of 4 Years Passed 10+2 examination with Physics and Technology (8 Mathematics as compulsory subjects, along with any (B Tech) Semesters) one of the following subjects, namely, Chemistry, Bio- Technology, Computer Science, Biology, Electronics and Technical Vocational subject Obtained at least 45% marks (40% in case of candidate belonging to SC/ST category) in the above subjects taken together.
-2 Bachelor of Lateral A. Passed Diploma examination from an AICTE Technology entry to approved Institution with at least 45% marks (B Tech) second year (40% in case of candidates belonging to SC/ST category) in appropriate branch of Engineering / Technology.
+SI.
+No. Program Duration Eligibility 1 Bachelor of 4 Years Passed 10+2 examination with Physics and Technology (8 Mathematics as compulsory subjects, along with any (B Tech) Semesters) one of the following subjects, namely, Chemistry, Bio- Technology, Computer Science, Biology, Electronics and Technical Vocational subject Obtained at least

+45% marks (40% in case of candidate belonging to SC/ST category) in the above subjects taken together.
+2 Bachelor of Technology (B Tech) Lateral entry to second year A. Passed Diploma examination from an AICTE approved Institution with at least 45% marks (40% in case of candidates belonging to SC/ST category) in appropriate branch of Engineering / Technology.
 B. Passed B. Sc Degree from a recognized University as defined by UGC, with at least 45% marks (40% in case of candidates belonging to SC/ST category) and passed XII standard with mathematics as a subject.
 C. Provided that in case of students belonging to B. Sc.
 Stream, shall clear the subjects of Engineering Graphics / Engineering Drawing and Engineering Mechanics of the first year Engineering program along with the second year subjects.
 D. Provided further that, the students belonging to B. Sc.
 Stream shall be considered only after filling the seats in this category with students belonging to the Diploma stream.
 E. Provided further that student, who have passed Diploma in Engineering & Technology from an AICTE approved Institution or B. Sc., Degree from a recognized University as defined by UGC, shall also be eligible for admission to the first year Engineering Degree courses subject to vacancies in the first year class in case the vacancies at lateral entry are exhausted.
 However the admissions shall be based strictly on the eligibility criteria as mentioned in A, B, D, and E above.
-3 Bachelor of Technology (B Tech) Lateral entry to fourth year (final year) Any candidate with genuine reason from any University / Institution in the country upon credit transfer could be considered for lateral admission to the respective semester in the concerned branch of study, provided he/she fulfils the University requirements.
-4 B. Tech. in Bioelectronics Pass in PUC / 10+2 examination with Physics and Mathematics as compulsory subjects along with one of the Chemistry / Biotechnology / Biology / Computer Science / Electronics / Technical Vocational subjects and obtained minimum 45% marks (40% in case of candidates belonging to SC / ST category) in the above subjects taken together of any board recognized by the respective State Government / Central Government / Union Territories or any other qualification recognized as equivalent there to.
+3 Bachelor of Technology (B Tech) Lateral entry to fourth year (final year) Any candidate with genuine reason from any University / Institution in the country upon credit transfer could be considered for lateral admission to the respective semester in the concerned branch of study, provided he/she fulfils the University

+Physics and

+along with one

+iology /

+chnical

+nimum 45%

+longing to SC /

+ken together of ive State

+[/] Union

+recognized as

+/